 In this article, I mentioned that a website doesn’t need to look beautiful or unique to have reasonable conversion rates.

 A (web) design company would beg to differ.
 Still, you can’t be sure that this will be an unbiased, objective opinion based on facts.

 Another reason you might prefer scenario 3 is that you need a degree of functionality and security that can’t be achieved with the WordPress framework.

 Additionally, you might want to own the code, exclusively control it yourself, want to avoid unnecessary code in development files and experiment with new technologies.

-Again, I think being in the real estate industry you will find yourself in scenario 3 only in rare cases, at most if you plan a real estate tech startup that wants to try something new and implement some new technology to disrupt the industry.
+It may happen if you plan a real estate tech startup that wants to try something new and implement new technology to disrupt the industry.

 Now, in terms of cost, what would be the damage in scenario 3?

 The same as in creativity and functionality, in terms of costs, the sky’s the limit.